 Because it is a retirement savings vehicle, the TSP provides only limited access to your funds before retirement.
 The main means of accessing your money is the loan program, although in-service withdrawals are also allowed under certain circumstances.

 Under the TSP’s traditional design, investments are made with pre-tax money but the money along with its associated earnings is taxable on withdrawal.
-Under the Roth design (see below) investments are made with after-tax money but withdrawals are tax-free as long as certain conditions are met.
+Under the Roth design investments are made with after-tax money but withdrawals of the amounts invested are tax-free, as are their associated earnings as long as certain conditions are met.

-Newly hired employees, and those rehired after breaks in service under certain conditions, invest 3 percent of salary by default but may opt out or choose another investment level.
+Newly hired employees, and those rehired after breaks in service under certain conditions, invest 5 percent of salary by default (this was 3 percent for those hired before July 2020) but may opt out or choose another investment level.
 Similarly, if they do not choose one or more funds to invest in, the money goes by default into the appropriate L fund based on the assumption that withdrawals would start at age 62.
-(Note: For those hired between the start of default investing in August 2010 until September 2015, the default fund was the Government Securities fund.)

 For special investment, loan and withdrawal policies applying to those on leave without pay, see the publication Effect of Nonpay Status on Your TSP Account at www.tsp.gov/forms/formsPubs.shtml.
 Additional information specifically for those on furlough is in the publication Sequestration and Your TSP Account at that address.